MY MOTHER’S SIDEKICK

 She had so much to live for, we cheered her on and told her how much we loved her.

-Suddenly I felt a physical cord inside me snap.
-Not a feeling, not a metaphor, but a palpable physical force snapped inside me.
-I never felt it before, never felt it since.
+Suddenly I felt a physical cord inside me snapped.
+Not a feeling, not a metaphor, but a palpable physical force snapped inside me, I never felt it before, never felt it since.
 She was gone.

 My mother died just after 5am.